Beddington Farm Bird Group

 Beddington is perhaps best known for its passage waders in spring and autumn, but the mosaic of habitats here also holds populations of breeding and wintering species.
 The breeding colony of Tree Sparrows at Beddington was, until recently, one of the largest in the country and the BFBG has rightly adopted this species as its emblem.

-The BFBG acts under licence from Viridor Waste Management (formerly Thames Waste Management (a division of Thames Water Services Ltd)) with access restricted to Group members, the majority of whom are keyholders to the site.
+The BFBG acts under licence from Viridor Waste Management (formerly Thames Waste Management (a division of Thames Water Services Ltd)).

 Aims and objectives